-We therefore call on the Military Council to abide by the different international and regional human rights instruments that Sudan is a party to and we remind the Military Council that Sudan has signed up to the International Covenant on Civil and Political Rights and the African Charter on Human and Peoples Rights - which stipulate the civil and political freedom of its citizens.
-It is incumbent upon the country’s leadership, even in transition, to respect and fulfil these rights.
+We, therefore, call on the Military Council to abide by the different international and regional human rights instruments that Sudan is a party to and we remind the Military Council that Sudan has signed up to the International Covenant on Civil and Political Rights and the African Charter on Human and Peoples Rights – which stipulate the civil and political freedom of its citizens.
+It is incumbent upon the country’s leadership, even in transition, to respect and fulfill these rights.

 We the undersigned: